istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Steps to downgrade to a lower Istio version

-You can use `istioctl experimental upgrade` to downgrade to a lower version of Istio.
-Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4), and `upgrade` is experimental in 1.4.
+You can use `istioctl upgrade` to downgrade to a lower version of Istio.
+Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.6.5).
 The process steps are identical to the upgrade process mentioned in the previous section.
 When completed, the process will restore Istio back to the Istio version that was installed before.